kryzar/thesis/README.md

 ## Running benchmarks

 We give the code for two classes of benchmarks:
 - The benchmarks of Chapters 4 and 5.
 The code is available in [benchmarks/chapters-4-5](benchmarks/chapters-4-5).
 To reproduce our tests, run the module `benchmarks.sage` with an appropriate version of SageMath.
-The results as well as the console logs are written in various files; the global variable `WORKDIR` (line 17) should therefore be set to an appropriate value.
+The results as well as the console logs are written to various files; the global variable `WORKDIR` (line 17) should therefore be set to an appropriate value.
 We have fixed the random seed so that the exact same random isogenies and endomorphisms are used.
 - The benchmarks of Chapter 6.
 The code is available in [benchmarks/chapter-6](benchmarks/chapter-6).
-These were originally written by [Xavier Caruso](https://xavier.caruso.ovh/) (@xcaruso) for the Software Presentation [*Drinfeld Modules in SageMath*](https://dl.acm.org/doi/10.1145/3614408.3614417) (ACM Communications in Computer Algebra, Volume 57, Issue 2, 2023).
+These were originally written by [Xavier Caruso](https://xavier.caruso.ovh/) ([@xcaruso](https://github.com/xcaruso)) for the Software Presentation [*Drinfeld Modules in SageMath*](https://dl.acm.org/doi/10.1145/3614408.3614417) (ACM Communications in Computer Algebra, Volume 57, Issue 2, 2023).